NoosWare/ros_packages_noos_api/README.md

 with your correct user and password of the Noos Cloud platform.
 If you don't have one, register [here](https://noos.cloud/).

+They are independent between them, so you can add the package that you need to your workspace in case you don't want to build all of them, or you don't have installed all the dependencies.

 ### ICP Slam

 You will create a map of the enviroment, receiving the topic `/scan` (`sensor_msgs::LaserScan::ConstPtr`)